What does ANOVA stand for?

 In factor analysis, eigenvalues represent the total variance explained by each factor.
 A larger eigenvalue indicates that more of the total variance is accounted for by that factor.

-- Both variables are independent
+- The variables are not related

 How do you calculate the probability of the intersection of two independent events?